 |MIT 365 ||Magnetic Resonance Imaging Review ||2 |

 |MIT 411 ||Magnetic Resonance Externship ||5 |

 **Students must earn a "C" or better in all courses to be awarded the specialization.
 Obtaining consent to cross train in a modality can be frustrated by concerns with liability, HIPAA, scheduling, others in training, and fairness to other employees.
 Student status does not guarantee access to clinical practice at a student’s place of employment, but it conveys the sincere interest, motivation and desire of the prospective trainee.
 There are still are logistics.
 Prospective students need to discuss their opportunities with management before registering for courses.

 **Online students must have access for clinical practice at their place of employment, and permission from management.

 How to Apply

-Full admission to Oregon Tech is not required to complete the MRI specialization.
+Full admission to Oregon Tech is not required to complete the MRI certificate.
 Financial aid is not offered for this program but a payment plan is available.
 Follow the steps below to get started on the specialization:

 - Complete an Eligibility Verification.